 But hold up.
 Unless you’ve already tested your idea you can’t be sure it'll work for your users.
 You can't yet know how to make it accessible and usable for them.
 You will still have assumptions.
 Only user research, followed by testing, will validate these, or show you they are wrong.

-At Catalyst we believe in solid user research.
+At Catalyst we believe in doing user research.
 That means:

 It’s a way of understanding the needs, motivations, behaviours, desires of people when they are ‘using’ a product or a service.
 Doing user research helps generate actionable insights.” — Cassie Robinson, National Lottery Community Fund